 Schedules and full calendars as well as other team information can be found on our web site.

-2 very different ways.
-The Cheerleading team will support other school sports on the sidelines of that sport’s games.
+in 2 very different ways.
+The Cheerleading team will support other school sports on the sidelines of that sport’s

-The cheerleaders will encourage crowd support, school spirit and pride while executing cheers using their skills and
+games.
+The cheerleaders will encourage crowd support, school spirit and pride while executing cheers using their

 The cheerleaders are also given the opportunity to participate in competitions that represent their sport.
 The